JanLawrence/optimy_assessment/README.md

 - I have implemented using namespaces for easy calling of classes.
 Notice that I renamed the class folder to models to easily implement namespace name because the class name is a reserved word.

-- I have refactored the folder stucture for easy access and sorting for files.
+- I have refactored the folder stucture for easy access and sorting of files.

 ## Notes: